Skip to content

 updateUser.setEmail("new.email@example.com");

-int rows = userMapper.updateById(updateUser); // Call updateById method
+int rows = userMapper.updateById(updateUser); // Call the updateById method

 if (rows > 0) {